-In addition to helping you find ideas adapted to your restrictions, your nutritionist will ensure that your diet is complete and that you are not at risk of nutritional deficiencies.
+In addition to helping you find ideas adapted to your restrictions, your dietitian will ensure that your diet is complete and that you are not at risk of nutritional deficiencies.
 In fact, it is important to pay attention to certain nutrients when going gluten-free such as: dietary fiber, B-complex vitamins and magnesium.
-It is possible to find a nutritionist specialized in this condition on the Coeliac Quebec platform.

 In conclusion, the gluten-free diet is only recommended when a medical condition such as celiac disease requires it.
 If this is your case, it is possible to count on the help of health professionals such as nutritionists and organizations such as Coeliaque Québec in order to succeed.